 Uniting hearts and minds

-The efforts of CPI are primarily intended to benefit and rehabilitate the lives of inmates; however, the impact of CPI reaches beyond the inmates it serves.
+The efforts of CPI are primarily intended to benefit and rehabilitate the lives of incarcerated individuals; however, the impact of CPI reaches beyond the inmates it serves.
 Faculty from several colleges in West Michigan serve as professors in the program, and students from Calvin University are given the unique opportunity to tutor the inmates.
 Those who have witnessed the CPI program in action and participated in its transformative work have walked away changed.

 We believe God is redeeming even the darkest places of society.
 There is no corner of creation that cannot be touched by the power of the gospel.
 By attempting to transform prison culture, we hope to not only restore peace and shalom within prisons, but also within our local neighborhoods and communities.